traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

  - getUA[user].allocation is unchanging
  - hasWithdrawnPair and LP token balance of user are related; change only in withdrawLiquidity
  - isStopped changes only by owner
+ - LP and launch token balance of LaunchEvent are decreasing, and at a proportional rate[^specify]
  - user.hasWithdrawn changes only in `withdrawLiquidity` (see method spec)

 The following variables are set to nonzero values during initialization and